DodoBey/shaderPatterns/readme.md

 This is created with the help of Bruno Simon and his amazing [Three.js Journey](https:threejs-journey.com/).
 To learn more, check it out.
-Just wanted to keep them all here, I belive these patters are going to be useful to create something in the future, and added the pictures with some personal names to use them later when needed.
+Just wanted to keep them all here and added the pictures with some personal names to use them later when needed.
 # Three.js Journey